wellyshen/react-cool-form/docs/api-reference/use-controlled.md

 `(...args: any[]) => any`

-A function that takes the event object (or arguments) of the target component's `onChange` handler and parses the value of the field that you want to store into the [form state](../getting-started/form-state#about-the-form-state).
+A function that takes the event object (or parameters) of the target component's `onChange` handler and parses the value of the field that you want to store into the [form state](../getting-started/form-state#about-the-form-state).
 Useful for data type converting.

 ### format